evrentan/restaurant-management/stock-management/README.md

 Below version control standards should be followed within the project;

 - Feature enhancements or defect fixes should not be committed to main branches, they should be coded in feature or fix branches.
-- Issues should be created for each feature or fix in the [Restaurant Management Spring Cloud Config Server Github Repository](https://github.com/evrentan/restaurant-management)
+- Issues should be created for each feature or fix in the [Restaurant Management Spring Cloud Config Server Github Repository][restaurant-management-github].
 - Pull request (PR) should be created for each feature/fix branch to main branches.
 - While creating a PR "feature:", "fix:" or "doc:" prefix should be used to identify the PR type.
-- PRs should be linked with a valid issue in the [Restaurant Management Spring Cloud Config Server Github Repository](https://github.com/evrentan/restaurant-management).
+- PRs should be linked with a valid issue in the [Restaurant Management Spring Cloud Config Server Github Repository][restaurant-management-github].

 ## Running the Application Locally

-Application can be run with StockManagementApplication class under evrentan.restaurantmanagement.stockmanagement.spring.spring.
+Application can be run with [StockManagementApplication][stock-management-main-class] class.

-Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so:
+Alternatively you can use the [Spring Boot Maven plugin][spring-boot-maven-plugin] like so:

 ```shell
 mvn spring-boot:run